agaro1121/typelevel-playground/src/main/scala/io/github/agaro1121/taglessfinal/blogpost.md

 The best way I can describe this technique is abstracting over your monad of choice.
 Just to be clear, this is a pattern of coding and can be achieved mostly using vanilla Scala.
 From my understanding, it's called "tagless" because you don't need runtime tags to express constraints on the types of your algebra.
-The term "tagless final" is kind of a pun on the long journey to get to a point where runtime tags were no longer required.
+Apparently the term "tagless final" is kind of a pun on the long journey to get to a point where runtime tags were no longer required.
 Here is a [better explanation](http://okmij.org/ftp/tagless-final/index.html):
 > The so-called `typed tagless final' ...for representing typed higher-order languages in a typed metalanguage[embedded DSL], along with type-preserving interpretation, compilation and partial evaluation.